 Every well managed project starts with analysis, discussion, and decision-making.
 This is initiation.

-- Conduct a feasibility study that will define the existing problem and determine whether the project will solve it
+- Conduct a feasibility study – this defines the existing problem and determine whether the project will solve it.

-- Identify the project scope to really define the demand of the project – how long and demanding will it be and what kind of impact will it have on the business?
+- Identify the project scope – understand how long and demanding will it be and what kind of impact will it have on the business.

-- Define project deliverables which describe the product or service that the project team will provide
+- Define project deliverables – describe the product or service that the project team will provide.

-- Write a Statement of Work (SOW) for the client, that describes the activities that will be performed, the time commitment and the deliverables
+- Write a Statement of Work (SOW) – this is for clients to understand the activities that will be performed, the time commitment and the deliverables.